 - How climate predictions and projections are made

 - Communication of forecasts, forecast uncertainty, and resultant outcome risks to users

 - Weather and climate impacts to reduce risks and bolster the resilience of society

 d.
 Capstone experience

 Every graduate from an undergraduate program in atmospheric science should complete a capstone experience for academic credit.
-A capstone experience in the final year of study encourages students to synthesize and apply knowledge and skills gained throughout an Atmospheric Sciences curriculum.
-It allows the student to develop a product, preferably relevant to their career goal, that provides a tangible manifestation of her or his ability to apply the knowledge she or he has gained from academic work.
+A capstone experience in the final semesters, trimesters, or quarters of study encourages students to synthesize and apply knowledge and skills gained throughout an atmospheric sciences curriculum.
+It allows the student to develop a product, preferably relevant to their career goal, that provides a tangible manifestation of the student’s ability to apply the knowledge gained from academic work.
 Capstone experiences can be embedded in an upper-level course, or they can involve participation in an on- or off-campus research project or internship.
-Capstone activities may involve authentic research, the development of software or instrumentation, or involvement in atmospheric science education or outreach.
+Capstone activities may involve authentic research, field work experiences, such as storm observation or site visits to collect observational data, the development of software or instrumentation, applying atmospheric science knowledge towards solving problems within the public or private sectors, or involvement in atmospheric science education or outreach.

 Attributes of effective capstone experiences include the following:

-- The development of a sharable product, such as a research poster or presentation, materials for a course or lesson, a science demonstration or exhibit; or a technical report or product, such as a material software application and its description.
+- The development of a shareable product, such as a research poster or presentation, materials for a course or lesson, a science demonstration or exhibit; or a technical report or product (e.g., term paper about internship experience, material software application and its description).

 - Supervision of the activity and evaluation of the product by a faculty member or a suitable outside expert.